Inception meeting of the UN WWAP UNESCO Project for Gender Sensitive Water Monitoring Assessment and Reporting

 UN WWAP Secretariat, UNESCO Office for Global Water Assessment, Villa La Colombella (Perugia), Italy, June 12-13 2014

-To date, the first phase of the project has been concentrating its actions on the selection of a small number of priority indicators that WWAP will develop and test with its partners.
-In this regard, members of the Working Group came together for an inception meeting i n early June, at the headquarters of the WWAP Secretariat, to move this agenda forward.
+The first phase of the project had concentrated its actions on the selection of a small number of priority indicators that WWAP developed and tested with its partners.
+In this regard, members of the Working Group came together for an inception meeting in June 2014 at the headquarters of the WWAP Secretariat, to move this agenda forward.

-The implementation of the first part of the project with the support of the Working Group makes an important contribution in moving gender analysis forward to an explicit focus on transforming gender relations, not just accounting for them; a pivotal way to do this is to develop data priorities that would reveal the ways in which masculinity(ies) and femininity(ies) are constructed and the ways in which they operate in everyday life.
+The implementation of the first part of the project with the support of the Working Group made an important contribution in moving gender analysis forward to an explicit focus on transforming gender relations, not just accounting for them; a pivotal way to do this was to develop data priorities that revealed the ways in which masculinity(ies) and femininity(ies) are constructed and the ways in which they operate in everyday life.

-The first day of the inception meeting was devoted to an assessment of an almost 100-indicator long “wish list” of gender-disaggregated water data.
-The task for the Working Group was to set priority areas within this larger universe of data demand .
+The inception meeting was devoted to an assessment of an almost 100-indicator long “wish list” of gender-disaggregated water data.
+The task for the Working Group was to set priority areas within this larger universe of data demand.
+Discussions included:

 - the role of women in transboundary water diplomacy and dispute mitigation,